krisds/koopa/README.txt

 koopa.grammars.test.generator.GenerateUnitTests class (also triggered by the build script).

+All unit tests can be triggered from ANT.
+Simply invoke "ant run-tests" on the command line.

+There is also support for regression testing based on the cobol85 testsuite.
+The class which takes care of this is koopa.grammars.test.RegressionTest.
+Again, you can also run this test through an ANT call: "ant run-regression-test".

 = Other tests =

 Aside from the unit tests there are a few other test applications inside the